nicholamerkel/albert-for-party-affiliation/README.md

 Tweets were scraped on 03/23/20 with the exception of Republicans Ben Carson and Scott Walker, whose tweets were scraped on 03/25/20.

-In dataset (i.e. `data/train.tsv`), rows/tweets were made by corresponding twitter user:
+Dataset can be found via path: `Albert-Sentiment-Analysis/data/train.tsv`.
+Rows/tweets were made by corresponding twitter user:
 | rows/tweets | author of tweets |
 | :---: | ----- |
 | 2 - 101 | [@BarackObama](https://twitter.com/BarackObama) |